sebbo2002/ical-generator/README.md

 `ical-generator` supports some third-party libraries such as moment.js or Day.js.
 To enable Typescript to do something with these types, they must of course also be installed.
 Unfortunately, npm does not install optional `peerDependencies`.
 Because these modules are not necessary for JavaScript users, I have marked these modules as optional.
-So if you use Typescript, you need the following modules to build the code that uses `ical-calendar':
+So if you use Typescript, you need the following modules to build the code that uses `ical-calendar`:

 ```bash
 npm i -D @types/node rrule moment-timezone moment dayjs @types/luxon